 Overwatch, like many other games, has characters which fit these stereotypes.
 The Bad Scientist role belongs to Moira O’Deorain, while the resident Mad Scientist is Dr Jamison Junkenstein, the Halloween variation of Junkrat.

 Moira is a geneticist who places her goal of researching DNA alteration above anything else.
 Although Moira claimed she had discovered how to alter the DNA of individual cells, her work was rejected due to its ethical danger.
 Moira worked within Blackwatch, the secret division of Overwatch, and then for terrorist organisation Talon.
 In Talon, she transformed Blackwatch leader Gabriel Reyes into the ghostly Reaper, and possibly helped manipulate Overwatch agent Amelie Lecroix into becoming villainous sniper Widowmaker.

-Her interactions show her as aloof, sarcastic, and condescending: kills with her Biotic Orb are followed by “Situational awareness could save your life– I recommend it”, while even her healing is accompanied by a disdainful “injured again?”.
-Many lines focus on her will, and her control over it; her Ultimate ability is triggered with a cry of “Surrender to my will!”.
+Her interactions are aloof, sarcastic, and condescending: kills with her Biotic Orb are followed by “Situational awareness could save your life– I recommend it”, while her healing is accompanied by a disdainful “injured again?”.
+Many voice lines focus on her will, and her control over it; her Ultimate ability is triggered with a cry of “Surrender to my will!”.
+She is strongly utilitarian; remarking after her own in-game deaths that “we must all make sacrifices in the name of science”

-Moira fits the Bad scientist role tightly, both in personality and in philosophy.
-She is strongly utilitarian; remarking after her own in-game deaths that “we must all make sacrifices in the name of science”.
+Moira fits the Bad scientist role tightly both in personality and in philosophy.
 Stereotyped?
 Check.